- Military Basics

 - Spouse Education & Career Opportunities

 Information and support for service members and their families.
 About the Call Center.

 Every April, Military Community and Family Policy collaborates to support and celebrate military children and their parents during Month of the Military Child.
 Together, we’re featuring resources from across programs to help families discover the wealth of information and support they can turn to throughout the year.
-This year, we are focusing on the overall mental health and well-being of military children of all ages and providing support to help military children, youth, teens and parents thrive.
+This year’s theme, Taking Care of Our Military Children, focuses on and promotes the variety of programs and support available to help military children, youth and teens and their parents thrive.

 Let’s celebrate and support military children together

-- Expanded hourly child care for military families: To help meet the growing and diverse needs of military parents, the Defense Department is proud to offer expanded hourly child care options.
-Through Military OneSource, military families have access to a nationally recognized caregiver database to search for hourly, flexible and on-demand child care.
+Expanded hourly child care for military families — Through Military OneSource, military families can access a nationally recognized caregiver database to search for hourly, flexible and on-demand child care.